codepr/codepr.github.io/_posts/2024-09-22-rust-reetcode.md

 ### Data model

-The main entity in the application is represented by the problems. they will include a title, a description and some metadata such as the category, the difficulty and a skeleton based on the language, something like
+The main entity in the application is represented by the problems.
+They will include a title, a description and some metadata such as the category, the difficulty and a skeleton based on the language, something like